3 minute read

 The primary reason individuals and organisations get bad publicity is because they may not seem genuine, perhaps have failed to take action at the right time, or have tested the patience of their clients, customers, or even supporters.
 Therefore, in order to maintain your trust and popularity, you need to be honest and transparent in order to avoid a PR disaster where your reputation has potential to be damaged.

-If we look at the recent example of the biggest battle of the year so far – Marks and Spencer’s ‘Colin’ the caterpillar cake versus ALDI’s respective ‘Cuthbert’, there are a few lessons we can learn about how these well-loved supermarket chains handled the recent media storm, and turned it into something positive.
+If we look at the recent example of the biggest battle most of us know – Marks and Spencer’s ‘Colin’ the caterpillar cake versus ALDI’s respective ‘Cuthbert’, there are a few lessons we can learn about how these well-loved supermarket chains handled the media storm, and turned it into something positive.

 Of course – this soon spread in the news, and social media couldn’t get enough of the battle of the caterpillars as shoppers battled on both sides for their favourite store's caterpillar cake.
 However, the way in which Aldi responded to this situation is a PR lesson we can all learn from, as they turned what could have been a sticky situation, into something far more poignant than chocolate cake.